 Westlake’s business partner Stefan Blee is equally serious about food.
-Breakfast is coconut, goji and almond granola sitting next to sous-vide thick-cut bacon subs.
-Lunch features an imaginative selection of salads, jaffles and slow-cooked meats: try a smoked hock monsieur, or a shredded raw salad with beetroot, wombok, dates and caraway.
+Breakfast is coconut, date and almond muesli sitting next to smashed avocado and feta on toast.
+Lunch features an imaginative selection of salads, jaffles and slow-cooked meats: try a 14 hour barbeque brisket sub, or a lentil and feta salad with rocket, beetroot and hazelnuts.

 The space itself is bright and airy.
 It’s fitted with rare pine, white tiles and caesar stone, with a neat selection of succulents scattered about the place.
 The prime position is at the open bay windows looking onto O’Connell Terrace and the exhibition grounds beyond.
 The only embellishment is a vivid spray painted portrait that watches over the morning commuters and caffeine jackers – they come curious and leave converted.